Skip to Content

 United States market expansion forges ahead

-After fully recovering from a late 2023 downturn, the US market expanded further in the third quarter of 2024.
-Unlike the previous quarter, small- and mid-cap equities saw gains, showing a broadening of the market expansion.
-Large-cap stocks saw gains as well, but to a lesser extent.
+After fully recovering from a late 2023 downturn, the US market expanded further in the fourth quarter of 2024.
+Unlike the previous quarter, large-cap and mid-cap growth stocks led a narrow expansion.
+This marks a full year of market expansion since the previous downturn and recovery.

 Chart showing historical expansions, downturns, and recoveries in the US stock market.

 Market downturns, recoveries, and expansions since 1926.
-Source: Stocks—Ibbotson Associates SBBI U.S. Large Stock Index as of September 30, 2024.
-Recession data from the National Bureau of Economic Research.
+Source: Stocks—Ibbotson Associates SBBI US Large Stock Index.
+Recession data from the National Bureau pf Economic Research.
+Data as of December 31, 2024.

 Chart showing the 10-year yields for global sovereign benchmarks over time.